melikalbasi/burger/README.md

  This is a full stack web app that integrates a MySQL database of different types of burgers and uses it to query and route data.
 Using MVC architecture by implementing Handlebars to generate HTML content.

+ Once up and running, you can enter your favorite burgers into the app and devour them!

 ### Prerequisites

 Make sure to have the following installed on your computer.
 You will need to download [Node.js](https://nodejs.org/en/download/).